eofitg/DulkirMod/README.md

  - this is motivated due to some more hypixel related performance issues, should improve performance in Arachne and Eman
 - Option to remove enchant glint on armor (fix for runes)
 - Pitch/Yaw Display (2 decimals)
-- "Dynamic Key" feature for quick Chat Macro Swapping
-   - run /dk help for more info

 ### Slayer Features
 - Blaze Slayer attunement display boxes (should be reliable)